America One: America One Sports

-America One held the U.S. broadcast rights to the Ontario Hockey League, Australian Football League, the USAR Hooters Pro Cup, the ECHL, playoffs in the Indoor Football League, and the American Hockey League's all star game.
+America One held the U.S. broadcast rights to the Ontario Hockey League, Australian Football League, the USAR Hooters Pro Cup, the ECHL, playoffs in the Indoor Football League, and the American Hockey League's all-star game.
 America One syndicated many of these broadcasts to various regional sports networks in the US (usually, those not part of the Fox Sports Net family).
 America One also carried tape-delayed broadcasts of the English Premier League, specifically Bolton Wanderers and Everton.
 America One also showed Midwest-based Victory Fighting M.M.A.
 Usually, those events were on tape delay.

 In 1999, America One broadcast NWA Wildside pro wrestling.

 America One had broadcast rights to several rugby league organizations.
 From 2010 the predominantly Britain-based Super League matches were shown live (rights to that league have since transitioned to Fox Sports 2 (then called Fuel TV) in 2013) in addition to Australasia's National Rugby League games.
 They also showed the American National Rugby League Grand final.

-Historically, America One had a longstanding partnership with the Canadian Football League that lasted through much of the 2000s; this ended prior to the 2010 season, with NFL Network taking over U.S. broadcast rights; as of 2014, ESPN holds those rights.
+Historically, America One had a longstanding partnership with the Canadian Football League that lasted through much of the 2000s.
+This partnership ended before the 2010 season when the NFL Network took over U.S. broadcast rights; as of 2014, ESPN holds those rights.

 In 2012, America One became the first American network to broadcast a Nippon Professional Baseball (NPB) game (Hiroshima Toyo Carp home game) on tape delay.